 This knödel traditionally accompanies one of the more classic Austrian dishes: Schweinsbraten (a form of roast pork).
 The bread dumplings soak up the gravy rather nicely.

 A traditional variation is the Grammelknödel.
-I have no idea how to translate Grammel, which is (I think, but can’t guarantee) some derivative of fried pork skin that’s eaten in small pieces.
-I tried it once.
-I won’t be trying it again.
+I have no idea how to translate Grammel, which seems to be some derivative of fried pork skin that’s eaten in small pieces.

 The dessert Knödel